ros2/rosbag2/README.md

 ```

 The bag argument can be a directory containing `metadata.yaml` and one or more storage files, or to a single storage file such as `.mcap` or `.db3`.
 The Player will automatically detect which storage implementation to use for playing.
+A progress bar to track the playback progress will be displayed in the terminal by default.

 To play back multiple bags: